Import some libraries from PsychoPy and others

 # List of stimuli

-sounds = [winning_sound,losing_sound] # put both sounds in a list
+rewards = [winning_sound,losing_sound] # put both sounds in a list sounds

 Perfect!!
 Now we can put all the pieces together and run our experiment.